rackerlabs/design-system/_component_design/date-picker.md

 ### Composition

-The date picker is composed of the following elements:
+The date selector is composed of the following elements:

-- **xxxxx (required)**: xxxxx
-- **xxxxx (required)**: xxxxx
-- **xxxxx (required)**: xxxxx

-- Move the element to the next month.
+- **Month picker (required)**: The user can click the month picker to select a different month.
-- Move the element to the previous month.
+- **Next and previous (required)**: The next and previous buttons move the date picker to the next or previous month.
-- Select a specific date.
-- Move between the month selector the date selector.
+- **Day selector (required)**: The user clicks a date to select it.

 {% endcolumn %}